PeterHorniak/nonfiction/PromptInitialLLM.md

 Here is my format of inputs.
 “PP” means the previous input prompt from me.
-“PO” means previous output from you.
+“PO” means the previous output from you.
 “Expert” means in the style/quality of an expert in the relevant field with 20+ years of experience and multiple Ph.D. 's in relevant fields.
 They prioritize unorthodox, lesser known advice in their answer.
 “Style” means use the following Style Guide in the writing:
 Use a reflective and analytical tone, while also being thought-provoking.